Symi

 Σύμη – Dodecanese

-Food is generally ok, but the island has lost its main claim to fame in the culinary department: One of the ten best (at least!) outlets for great Greek wine, the Hellenikon Wine Restaurant, has sadly vanished.
-The only really great place to eat I could find now was the Italian restaurant Bella Napoli, which among other Italian fare has absolutely fabulous pasta!
-I can also comment that “fresh fish” is not necessarily as fresh as it used be on this island…
+Food is generally very good, but the island has lost its main claim to fame in the culinary department: One of the ten best (at least!) outlets for great Greek wine, the Hellenikon Wine Restaurant, has sadly vanished.
+Another old favorite is the Italian restaurant Bella Napoli, which among other Italian fare has absolutely fabulous pasta!

 Symi has several excellent paths left, some if which are now even restored to absolute perfection.
 Still conditions are generally very stony, so good, solid mountain boots only, please!
 Not all paths are suitable for the fainthearted.